shubh-21/CourtCounter/README.md

 # CourtCounter

-## This is just an Simple App.
+## This is just a Simple App.
 Built using Android Studio and Java.
 ### It records score for two teams.
 - On clicking "+3 points" , it adds 3 to the score of team.
 - On clicking "+2 points" , it adds 2 to the score of team.